 Four- and 6-hour trips include beverages and snacks; 8-hour trips include lunch.
-Waders, boots, rod and reel, are available at no charge if you do not have your own.
+Waders, boots, rod and reel, are available for $15 if you do not have your own.
 Your trip time does not include travel time- a four hour trip means four hours on the water, so plan on travel to and from the fishing location as part of the outing.
 You need a Colorado fishing license, available at the shop.
 You will need to pay the Rocky Mountain National Park entry fee: the daily fee is $25, or $35 for a week, good for up to three people in one vehicle.

 A Typical Trip

 If you are a less experienced fly fisher, your guide will start your trip with a casting lesson and practice.
-Once on the water, your guide will demonstrate line management and other techniques.
+Once on the water, your guide will demonstrate basic line management and fishing techniques.
 One of our goals is to enable you to take what you have learned with us to other waters.
 If you are a more experienced angler, be sure to discuss with your guide how you'd like to work together and what your goals are.
 At the end of the day, we'll return to the shop, if necessary, to settle up any remaining charges or fees.